 Fridge and freezer energy labels

 Under EU legislation, every new fridge, freezer and fridge freezer sold in the UK must have an energy label (pictured right) that gives its energy rating.
-From 1 July 2012, any new model manufacturers make will have a rating of A+, A++ or A+++, with A+++ being the most energy-efficient.
-Retailers can sell existing stocks of older models, so you may still see A or B rated fridges and freezers in the shops.
+Since 1 July 2012, all new models must have a rating of A+, A++ or A+++.
+Retailers can still sell stocks of older models so you may still see A or B rated fridges or freezers in the shops.

 If you bought your refrigerator before July 2012 it could have an A rating, and if it was made before September 1999 it could be rated anything from A to G, with a much higher energy use than is allowed today.